Al-Shabaab (militant group): Name

-Al-Shabaab is also known as Ash-Shabaab, Hizb al-Shabaab ("Party of the Youth"), Al Osra Army in Somalia (جيش العسرة في الصومال).
-The term al-Shabaab means "the youth" in Arabic.
+Al-Shabaab is also known as Ash-Shabaab, as well as Jaysh al-Usra in Somalia (جيش العسرة في الصومال).
+The term Al-Shabaab means "The Youth" in Arabic.
 It has also referred to itself as the Islamic Emirate of Somalia since 2011.

+The Federal Government of Somalia often refer to Al-Shabaab as the Khawarij (Kharijites).
+(Note: Several variants of the term are used, including Khawarij Shabaab, Al-Khawarij, the Khawarij, and Khawarij Al-Shabaab.)
+The Somali government has instructed local media to refer to the militant group by the acronym UGUS (Somali: Ururka Gumaadka Ummadda Soomaaliyeed; English: The Group that Massacres the Somali People).
+Journalists have faced pressure following the directive issued by Somalia's National Intelligence and Security Agency (NISA), while al-Shabaab has threatened those who use the term.

 Organisation and structure

 Origins

-Although it is unclear when al-Shabaab was formed, it is understood to have originated as a youth militia within the military wing of the Islamic Courts Union, an umbrella group which provided de facto governance in much of Somalia until the country was invaded by Ethiopia in December 2006.
-From 2007 to 2008, al-Shabaab established itself as an independent actor, gaining prominence as a vehicle of armed resistance against the Ethiopian military occupation.
-Many of its early leaders and members previously belonged not only to the Islamic Courts Union but also to the older al-Ittihad al-Islamiya, a group founded on the tenets of Salafism and opposition to clannism.
-Many early al-Shabaab leaders had also been trained as mujahideen in Afghanistan.
+Although it is unclear when Al-Shabaab was formed, it is understood to have originated as a youth militia within the military wing of the Islamic Courts Union, an umbrella group which provided de facto governance in much of Somalia until the country was invaded by Ethiopia in December 2006.
+From 2007 to 2008, Al-Shabaab established itself as an independent actor, gaining prominence as a vehicle of armed resistance against the Ethiopian military occupation.
+Many of its early leaders and members previously belonged not only to the Islamic Courts Union but also to the older Al-Itihaad al-Islamiya, a group founded on the tenets of Islamism and opposition to clannism.
+Many early Al-Shabaab leaders had also been trained as mujahideen in Afghanistan and practiced the Hanafi school of jurisprudence.